-Dollar near two-year lows vs. euro after Draghi comments
+FOREX-Dollar near two-year lows vs euro after Draghi comments

-TOKYO (Reuters) - The dollar headed for weekly losses on Friday, wallowing at its lowest levels against the euro in nearly two years after what markets perceived as hawkish talk from European Central Bank chief Mario Draghi.
+TOKYO, July 21 (Reuters) - The dollar headed for weekly losses on Friday, wallowing at its lowest levels against the euro in nearly two years after what markets perceived as hawkish talk from European Central Bank chief Mario Draghi.

 But the Australian dollar skidded against the greenback after contrastingly dovish comments from a Reserve Bank of Australia official.